 - Demand increases: The borough's population is projected to increase by 22,380 to 177,523 people by 2031.
-This will represent an increase of 14.4% over the 2011 census figure. - Participation trends: Local tennis participation rates have been projected to remain static until 2031. - Additional needs: With spare capacity at both indoor and outdoor courts, all additional demand can be accommodated by current spare capacity. - Access to courts on school sites: In addition to the 52 courts that are currently community accessible, there are a further 30 courts on school sites, 21 of which are floodlit, where community use might be negotiated subject to additional demand.
+This will represent an increase of 14.4% over the 2011 census figure. - Participation trends: Local tennis participation rates have been projected to remain static until 2031. - Additional needs: With spare capacity at both indoor and outdoor courts, all additional demand can be accommodated by current spare capacity, although localised concentrations of demand in areas such as Bearstead and Staplehurst do justify some additional provision. - Access to courts on school sites: In addition to the 57 courts that are currently community accessible, there are a further 30 courts on school sites, 21 of which are floodlit, where community use might be negotiated subject to additional demand.